Skip to main content

 const server = await create(config)

-All resources are stored in a single JSON file.
 The file is created automatically when the first resource is added (POST).

 const config = {